TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 - Assistive locomotion device with haptic feedback for guiding visually impaired people.

-Other type of haptic feedback device used for wayfinding of VI people.
+Another type of haptic feedback device is used for wayfinding of VI people.

 - Safe local navigation for visually impaired users with a time-of-flight and haptic feedback device.

-Similar concept but uses time of flight sensor and doesn't use motor array.
+Similar concept but uses the time of flight sensor and doesn't use a motor array.

-- Navigation for visually impaired using haptic feedback.
+- Navigation for the visually impaired using haptic feedback.

 Also explores using haptic feedback to transfer location information.

 - GuideCopter-A precise drone-based haptic guidance interface for blind or visually impaired people.

-Different haptic feedback technique for guiding VI people.
+Different haptic feedback techniques for guiding VI people.

 - Haptic-feedback support for cognitive mapping of unknown spaces by people who are blind.

-Present a haptic feedback and the idea of mental mapping for blind people that is a potential applciaiton of our proposed solution
+Present haptic feedback and the idea of mental mapping for blind people that is a potential application of our proposed solution

 - Haptic rendering of visual data for the visually impaired.

-Related since it uses tactile feedback to transfer digital informaition to VI people.
+Related since it uses tactile feedback to transfer digital information to VI people.

 - A remote guidance system for blind and visually impaired people via vibrotactile haptic feedback.